 Please print this form and bring it with you to a mechanic to complete.
 Other forms are okay, as long as they contain the necessary info below.
 The inspection form must be signed by your mechanic, have all 19 points on the form checked, and contain your vehicle's VIN.
 If you don't have a relationship with a local mechanic that completes vehicle inspections, facilities like PepBoys and JiffyLube usually provide affordable options.

 Note: In some regions, we will accept a picture of your State Inspection sticker in place of the 19-point mechanic inspection.
-These states include Massachusetts, North Carolina, Pennsylvania, Rhode Island, and Utah.
+These states include Massachusetts, New Jersey, North Carolina, Pennsylvania, Rhode Island, and Utah.
 These cities include Austin, TX and San Antonio, TX.
 Portland drivers can visit our local office.

 Inspections are valid for one year from completion date.